ehperminute/fetch-take-home/README.md

 install docker: [docker](https://docs.docker.com/get-docker/)

 install psql: [psql](https://www.postgresql.org/download/)

-3. Set up the local development environment using Docker Compose:
+3. Set up the local development environment using Docker Compose: run this command from the directory containig compose.yaml, you can find an example of in the project root directory
 ```
 docker compose up
 ```